 Colourful kite structures were suspended delicately from the ceiling.
-They were almost like staggered paint palettes, splashed with primary shades and contrasted with sections in black.
-The blue hanging reminds me of an expansive lily pad, folded elegantly on itself at the edges.
+They were almost like staggered paint palettes, splashed with primary shades and contrasting sections in black.
+The blue hanging reminds me of an expansive lily pad, folded elegantly at the edges.
 The shape is also reminiscent of the Monstera Deliciosa leaf, pierced with Swiss cheese holes, Either way, I'd like to glide into the air and hop effortlessly from one pad to the other.
 Many different things come to mind when I see such art forms, which you can probably tell by now.
-This feels like a good place to share my musings.
-It's great how art can be so subjective and offer a variety of interpretations...or even have what's on your mind at the time influence the picture.
 The constellation of yellow cheese slices would make a great feature in that aforementioned burger.
 Food, yes.
 Seeing food in pretty much everything...

 Following the path around the staircase, we found these plump creations entitled 'Speakers', by the artist Katinka Bock.
 Formed from clay, indented bean bags of the stony kind come to mind.
-The brown suede-like appearance and colour of the ball has a cocoa bean feel about.
+The brown suede-like appearance and colour creates a cocoa bean feel.
 Or better still, milk and white chocolate orbs.
-A concept of the sweet stuff scaled up to giant snow ball proportions?
+The idea of the sweet stuff scaled up to giant snow ball proportions?
 Yes, please.
-So much foodstuff comes to mind, I could be here a while.
-There's an Indian sweet called peda (or penda, as we call them). which cracks in the same way clay does when moulded.
-Ras malai deserves a mention too, without a doubt.
-The Diwali feels are staying with me.
-Then there's classic dough balls.
-I'm thinking Pizza Express.
-Yum.
-I know they do a sweet cinnamon-dusted version for the festive time of the year, although the ones spread with garlic butter can do no wrong for me.
+There's an Indian sweet called peda (or penda, as they're more often called). which cracks in the same way clay does, when moulded.

-I've thought about dabbling with ceramics; Imagine seeing sculptures and planters come to life from a small solid lump.
+I've thought about dabbling with ceramics; Imagine seeing sculptures and planters come to life from a clay mound.
 A mention for my appreciation of terrazzo was touched upon here.
-Rock formations were scaled to epic proportions in that particular post too.
-The combination of greenery and multi-sized stones is my go-to blend for the terrariums I create.
-The excitement of designing and arranging miniature landscapes is real.
+Stony formations were scaled to epic proportions in that particular post too.
+The combination of greenery and multi-sized stones is my go-to blend for terrariums.
+It's always exciting creating a miniature landscape.
 Lo and behold, a greenhouse on-wheels.
-Where can I get me one of these?
-Full of palm fronds, sanseveria and general lushness.
+Where can I get one?
+Full of palm fronds, sansevieria and greenery.
 Is that an aspidistra I see?
-I'm getting ideas of scaling up the size of the terrariums I create.
-I can imagine it now - a general stroll around, having all things green in tow.
-It's that, or finding a way to condense the whole structure key-ring size, easily fitting into a pocket.
-A slightly more portable option I guess.

 Yarn found itself weaving through cement tiles, creating a vivid abstract pattern.
 It coursed its way from the hoop into the metal pole.
 That's some strong thread, piercing into such robust materials.
 Or, so it appears.
-The witchcraft of a needle, made from the same metal of Thor's hammer, is more alluring.
-The blue strand acts as the tie, bringing the tides together,.
+The blue strand acts as the tie, bringing the tides together.
 Making waves within the city.
-Small boxes of the light bulb, drink carton and bric-a-brac sort.
-Elements which may have been recycled, elevated to art status.
-Matchsticks are taken up a notch size-wise, to compose the large scale scaffold.
-Imagine scaling down for a moment, being able to swing through the matchstick maze.
-Striking a flame with every ascending movement.
-The tips act as a lit-up garden torch, rather than reducing everything to dust.
+Matchsticks are taken up a notch size-wise, to compose the large-scale scaffold.
+Imagine scaling down for a moment, swinging through the matchstick maze.
 Getting close to reach the zenith, to be rewarded with a palm plant.
-Sounds about right,
+A worthy prize.

 As well as considering springtime fleurs (especially as the skies are currently stony-toned), I've been thinking about the flora we have around us in winter.
 The rich hues of poinsettia, the delicacy of snowy cyclamen and the mini globes of hyacinth bulbs.
 There's whole worlds within.
-I planted some bulbs recently, where they're nestled in terracotta with a sprinkle of stones.
+I planted some bulbs recently, where they're nestled in terracotta and a sprinkle of stones.
 The fragrant scent filling the room will signal a change in season.
-Flora/greenery changes the entire feel of a space, where I'm thinking jasmine, miniature roses or colourful bromeliads should grace a place near me next, An ever-growing collection of sprawling buds and leaves.
-Happy.
+It's nice how blooming buds and petals bring a little sunshine, whatever time of the year we find ourselves in.